SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Results

-Figure \ref{fig:res_pg_soa} shows the two none-target test sites.
-The Persian Gulf example shows how model-1 and 2 are unaware of none-targets similar to OWFs, since they are not included in the training dataset.
+Figure \ref{fig:res_pg_soa} shows the two non-target test sites.
+The Persian Gulf example shows how model-1 and 2 are unaware of non-targets similar to OWFs, since they are not included in the training data set.
 As in the OWF test sites, the size adaption is clearly visible from model-1 to 2.
-With the introduction of synthetic oil rigs as none-target training examples, the model dramatically reduces its false positive rate.
+With the introduction of synthetic oil rigs as non-target training examples, the model dramatically reduces its false positive rate.
 However, with the introduction of the wind turbine texture for strong tidal areas, model-3+ starts to detect false positives again since the small scale feature of target class OWF is now again closer to oil rigs as in model-3.
 The Sea of Azov example shows how, after introducing the OWF typical grid-like patterns in medium and large scales, model-2 detects similar patterns on a similar scale within field and road networks.
-With the introduction of none-target inland training examples in dataset-3, the models 3 and 3+ can differentiate between field-road network patterns and OWFs securely and reduce the false detection rate to 0.
+With the introduction of non-target inland training examples in data set-3, the models 3 and 3+ can differentiate between field-road network patterns and OWFs securely and reduce the false detection rate to 0.